Sensory-Friendly Experiences for Kids on the Main Line

 Elmwood Park Zoo is the first zoo in the world to become a Certified Autism Center.
 An accessibility map, a sensory guide, and a social narrative help prepare and guide guests through the zoo with important insight where crowded areas, noise, bright lights, and strong odors might be found.
 The zoo also provides a dedicated quiet space (located across from the Prairie Dog exhibit) for guests to take time out.

-Throughout the year, Elwood Park Zoo hosts early access “Quiet Mornings” for guests with special needs and their families to enjoy the zoo in a relaxing setting before it opens to the general public.
-Guests are welcome to take a complimentary Sensory Backpacks containing noise-cancelling headphones, fidget toys, sensory maps, and other items.
+Additionally, on the last Thursday of every month, Elwood Park Zoo opens one hour early for “Quiet Mornings”.
+During this time, guests with special needs and their families can enjoy the zoo in a relaxing setting before it opens to the general public.
+Guests are welcome to take a complimentary Sensory Backpack containing noise-cancelling headphones, fidget toys, sensory maps, and other items.

 LEGOLAND Discovery Center